26 minute read

 turn_amount = self.turn_speed * self.delta_time

 As we did in the Animations lesson, we first calculate distances based on the time that has passed between frames.
-This time we also have a rotation distance to calculate separately from the move distance.
+This time we also have a rotation distance calculated as the size of the rotation angle in radians.

-Next, add code for handling translations in the global context to the update method.
+Next, add code to the update method for handling translations in the global context.

 # global translations